Top Menu

 The tools & materials you'll need:

-I used the Cutting Edge Stencils hexagon allover stencil, and I love that it comes with a free top and one single stencil included.
+I used the Cutting Edge Stencils hexagon allover stencil, and I love that it comes with a free top and a single stencil.
 That single hexagon stencil made this entire project way easier to accomplish.

-Easy-Tack adhesive was sprayed on the back of the main stencil to get a better grip on the wall, easily reposition it, and prevent paint seepage.
+Easy-Tack adhesive was sprayed on the back of the main stencil to improve grip on the wall, easily reposition it, and prevent paint seepage.

 hexagon stencil design on accent wall